-Alcohol also impacts an individual’s ability to make decisions, respond clearly, and increases the likelihood of an individual participating in risky behavior.
+Alcohol also impacts an individual’s ability to make decisions, and respond clearly, and increases the likelihood of an individual participating in risky behavior.
 Alcohol depresses the system extending reaction times and clouding thinking and judgment.
-This can cause great harm for an individual who is influenced by alcohol and those around them.
+This can cause great harm to an individual who is influenced by alcohol and those around them.

 What are the Long-Term Effects of Alcohol?

 The long-term effects of alcohol use can permanently damage both the body and the brain.

 “Over time, excessive alcohol use can lead to the development of chronic diseases and other serious problems, including:

 - High blood pressure, heart disease, stroke, liver disease, and digestive problems.